CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/GenericMagic.md

 Combat Magic allows a character to create a "Magic Weapon" and attack with it, using the stats of weapons.
 Combat Magic is intended to be flavored by the player/narrator.

 If both hands are available, as part of the same use of Combat Magic each hand can be used to benefit from Two Handed or Dual Wielded Dice Modifiers.

-Damage Types is determined by the damage types of the magic skill used.
+Damage Types are determined by the damage types of the magic skill used.

 ### Party Trick Combat Magic